eleonoradps/eleonoradps.github.io/NetworkGPR5100.1GDD.md

 - They have to move box by box.
 - There is an egg on each box.
 - Players can't be on the same box at the same time.
-- There is a point system which counts how many objects each player has destroyed.
+- There is a point system which counts how many eggs each player picked up.

 **Camera:**